Buy-out Open Enrollment October 2 - November 3, 2017

 If you are a state employee or retiree and your spouse’s health insurance open enrollment is this fall, you may want to consider enrolling in your spouse’s health insurance coverage and buying out your GIC coverage.
-If you were insured with the GIC on January 1, 2017, or before, and continue your coverage through June 30, 2017, you may buy out your health plan coverage during the April 5 – May 3 buy-out open enrollment.
+If you were insured with the GIC on July 1, 2017, or before, and continue that GIC health coverage through December 30, 2017, you may buy out your health plan coverage during the October 2 – November 3 buy-out open enrollment.

 Under the buy-out plan, eligible state enrollees receive 25% of the full cost monthly premium in lieu of health insurance benefits for one 12-month period.
 Employees in HR/CMS and UMASS Agencies will receive their remittance on a monthly basis in their paycheck with "Reimburse" listed on the pay advice.
 Employees of Housing and other Authorities, and retirees, will receive a check monthly.
 The amount of payment depends on your health plan and coverage.